gramineproject/gramine/Documentation/performance.rst

 After building Gramine with patched libgomp, there is typically no need to modify your Gramine manifest (as the library is placed into the Gramine runtime-libraries directory, which is typically already a part of the manifest).
-However, sometimes using the patched libgomp requires to specify the ``LD_PRELOAD`` environment variable.
+However, sometimes using the patched libgomp requires specifying the ``LD_PRELOAD`` environment variable.
 See `our PyTorch example
 <https://github.com/gramineproject/examples/tree/master/pytorch>`__ for one such
 case.